-For many Autistic and ADHD adults, the shame surrounding “failure to launch” is intense.
-You might see neurotypical peers in Portland or Seattle navigating their careers and chores with seemingly effortless discipline, while you struggle to send a single email.
+For many Autistic and ADHD adults, the shame around “failure to launch” is intense.
+You might see neurotypical peers in Portland or Seattle handling their careers and chores with seemingly effortless discipline.
+Meanwhile, you struggle to send a single email.

-This guide moves away from the shame paradigm and into the mechanics of the AuDHD brain.
-By understanding concepts like Monotropism (attention tunnels) and nervous system regulation, we can hack the system—not to force compliance, but to work with your unique neurotype.
+This guide moves away from the shame paradigm.
+Instead, it dives into the mechanics of the AuDHD brain.
+By understanding concepts like Monotropism (attention tunnels) and nervous system regulation, we can hack the system.
+The goal is not to force compliance.
+It is to work with your unique neurotype.

 Executive dysfunction is often misunderstood as a lack of willpower.
-In reality, it is a breakdown in the brain’s management system—specifically in the frontal lobe.
-This area is responsible for working memory, emotional regulation, and task initiation.
+In reality, it is a breakdown in the brain’s management system—specifically the frontal lobe.
+This area handles working memory, emotional regulation, and task initiation.

 The Interest-Based Nervous System vs. Importance-Based

 Most neurotypical people have an “Importance-Based” nervous system.
-If a task is important (like paying taxes or cleaning the kitchen), their brain provides the necessary neurochemicals to get it done.
+If a task is important (like paying taxes or cleaning the kitchen), their brain supplies the needed neurochemicals to get it done.

-AuDHD brains, however, operate on an Interest-Based Nervous System (ICNU).
+In contrast, AuDHD brains run on an Interest-Based Nervous System (ICNU).
 We are fueled by:

 • Interest